jdrestre/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 2-rectangle.py|2.
 Area and Perimeter|Write a class Rectangle that defines a rectangle by: (based on 1-rectangle.py) Public instance method
 3-rectangle.py|3.
 String representation|Write a class Rectangle that defines a rectangle by: (based on 2-rectangle.py) Print rectangle with character '#'
 4-rectangle.py|4.
 Eval is magic|Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py) using repr() should return a string to be able to recreate a new instance by using eval()
+5-rectangle.py|5.
+Detect instance deletion|Write a class Rectangle that defines a rectangle by: (based on 4-rectangle.py) when an instance is deleted __del__

 ---
 ## Author